 Asset allocation is the primary determinant of investment performance and, subject to the asset allocation ranges specified herein, is the responsibility of UTIMCO.
 Specific asset allocation targets may be changed from time to time based on the economic and investment outlook.
-Fund assets shah be allocated among the following broad asset classes based upon their individual return/risk characteristics and relationships to other asset classes:
+Fund assets shall be allocated among the following broad asset classes based upon their individual return/risk characteristics and relationships to other asset classes:

 - 1. Cash Equivalents are highly reliable in protecting the purchasing power of current income streams but historically have not provided a reliable return in excess of inflation.
 Cash equivalents provide good liquidity under both deflation and inflation conditions. - 2.
 Fixed Income Investments offer the best protection for hedging against the threat of deflation by providing a dependable and predictable source of Fund income.
 Such bonds should be high quality, and intermediate to long-term duration with reasonable call protection in order to ensure the generation of current income and preservation of nominal capital even during periods of severe economic contraction. - 3.
 Equities provide both current income and growth of income, but their principal purpose is to provide appreciation of the Fund.
 Historically, returns for equities have been higher than for bonds over all extended periods.
 Therefore, equities represent the best chance of preserving the purchasing power of the Fund. - 4.
-Alternative Equities generally consist of alternative marketable investments and alternative non-marketable investments.
-Alternative equity investments shall be expected to earn superior equity type returns over extended periods.
-The advantages of alternative equity investments are that they enhance long-term returns through investment in inefficient, complex markets.
-They offer reduced volatility of Fund asset values through their characteristics of low correlation with listed equities and fixed income instruments.
-The disadvantages of this asset class are that they may be illiquid, require higher and more complex fees, and are frequently dependent on the quality of external managers.
+Alternative Equities [Assets] generally consist of alternative marketable [liquid] investments and [,] alternative non-marketable [illiquid] investments [, and inflation hedging assets].
+Alternative equity [asset] investments shall be [considered to be equities and] expected to earn superior equity type returns over extended periods.
+The advantages of alternative equity investments is that they enhance long-term returns through investment in inefficient, complex markets.
+They offer reduced volatility of Fund asset values through their characteristics of low correlation-characteristics with listed equities and fixed income instruments.
+The disadvantages of this asset class are that they may be [are] illiquid, require higher and more complex fees, and are frequently dependent on the quality of external managers.
 In addition, they possess a limited return history versus traditional stocks and bonds.
-The risk of ahemative equity investments shall be controlled with extensive due diligence and diversification.
+The risk of alternative equity investments shall be controlled with extensive due diligence and diversification [of-investments].

-Alternative Marketable Equities -
+Alternative Marketable Equities [Investments] -

-These investments are broadly defined to include hedge funds, arbitrage and special situation funds, high yield bonds, distressed debt, market neutral, commodities and other non-traditional investment strategies whose underlying securities are traded on public exchanges or are otherwise readily marketable.
-As such, they offer faster drawdown of committed capital and earlier realization potential than alternative non-marketable investments.
+These investments are broadly defined to include hedge funds, arbitrage and special situation funds, high yield bonds, distressed debt, market neutral, commodities [obligations] and other non-traditional investment strategies whose underlying securities are traded on public exchanges or are otherwise readily marketable.
+As such, they offer faster drawdown of committed capital and earlier realization potential than alternative non-marketable ["illiquid"] investments.
 Alternative marketable investments may be made through partnerships, but they will generally provide investors with liquidity at least annually.

-Alternative Non-Marketable Investments -
+Alternative Non-Marketable [Illiquid] Investments -

-These investments are held through either limited partnership or as direct ownership interests.
-They include special equity, mezzanine venture capital, oil and gas, real estate and other investments that are privately held and which are not registered for sale on public exchanges.
-In partnership form, these investments require a commitment of capital for extended periods of time with no liquidity.
+These investments are [generally] held through either limited partnership or as direct ownership interests.
+They include special [private] equity, [buyout,] mezzanine [debt, and] venture capital, oil and gas, real estate and other investments that are privately held and which are not registered for sale on public exchanges.
+In partnership form [general], these investments require a commitment of capital for extended periods of time with no liquidity.
 They also generally require an extended period of time to achieve targeted investment levels.